-What a fabulous attempt to confront menstrual taboos by this girl!
+What a fabulous attempt to confront menstrual taboo by this girl!
 But the million dollar question is: Will Mark Zuckerberg respond?
 By Team Born of Web

 A Delhi-based girl, Arushi Dua, has written to Facebook founder Mark Zuckerberg to add ‘on my period’ button in the variety of ‘status’ options that the platform offers.
 Dua, a student at Delhi’s National Law University, has written this letter in her attempt to battle against stinking menstrual taboos in society.